tremho/docholiday/docs/config.md

   /*
     Which template to use (per the engine chosen)
-      If the template is locally installed in the project, specify a path relative to the project (e.g. "node_modules/<template_name>") For templates outside of the project tree, use an absolute path.
+      If the template is locally installed in the project, specify as "node_modules/<template_name>" For templates outside of the project tree, use an absolute path.
       Defaults to "templates/default"
   */
-  template: "",
+  template: "node_modules/better-docs",

   /*
    Folder to generate intermediate stub files into.
    Relative to project root, or an absolute path
   */
-  intermediate: "gen",
+  intermediate: ".dh-temp",

   /*
    Folder to output HTML files (if not using Markdown) Relative to project root, or an absolute path
   */
-  html: "doc",
+  html: "docs/html",

   /*
    Output location for Markdown output
-   Specify the file path (e.g. booksrc/API) to receive this output Or if set up for GitBook (HonKit) output / publish */
+   Specify the file path (e.g. docs/API.md) to receive this output */
-  markdown: "booksrc/API ",
+  markdown: "docs/API.md",

   /*
-    intermal JSDOC configuration file location, if applicable Not normally recommended to modify by user.
+    JSDOC configuration file location, if applicable */
-  */
   jsdocConfig: "jsdoc-conf.json",

   /*
    Executable info
-   Not normally recommended to modify by user.
+   Not normally recommended to modify by user, unless you are sure of what you are doing.
   */
   execInfo: {
     jsdoc: {